 Most people understand what is meant by the word “billboard”: a wood or metal structure with an advertising message on the face or faces, usually located next to a roadway.
 In the last several years two new terms in this industry have become popular, but they are less well understood.
 These terms are “outdoor” and “out-of-home” advertising.
 Both terms probably conjure up the image of billboards to many people.
 However, they have much broader meaning than just billboards and the out-of-home advertising industry has been refining definitions and encouraging standardized terminology.

 The term “outdoor” advertising is not favored by most of the industry because it is not sufficiently broad.
 It obviously implies that an ad is outside of a home or building.
 Instead, the term “out-of-home” is favored because it captures advertisements that are outside of the home, but not outdoors.
-A new taxonomy has been developed that breaks down out-of-home into four major categories: Billboards, Street Furniture, Transit, and Alternative Outdoor.
+If you visit their website, you’ll learn that a new taxonomy has been developed that breaks down out-of-home into four major categories: Billboards, Street Furniture, Transit, and Alternative Outdoor.

 Billboards include three main categories of standardized signs.
 Bulletins are the largest at 14×48 feet, 30-Sheet Posters are next largest at 12×25, and 8-Sheet Posters are the smallest at 6×12 feet.
 Billboards are seen in many locations, usually along higher traffic roadways.
 Billboards are estimated to generate about 60% of all out-of-home ad spending.